Q. How long is the program?

 A. Limited transfer credit may be available.
 Generally, at the graduate level not more than two courses can be transferred.

 Q. Are there any courses I need to take prior to the program?

-A. Post master’s students should have completed a graduate level research course in their master's program.
-We also recommend taking a graduate level statistics course.
+A. Students should have completed a graduate-level research course in their master's program.
+We also recommend taking a graduate-level statistics course.

 Q. Can I hold a RN in license in a state other than Ohio?

-A. Yes, you should hold an active unencumbered RN license in the state in which you will conduct your practice project.
+A. Yes, you must hold an active unencumbered RN license in the state in which you will conduct your clinical immersion hours and your final scholarly project.